-Based on these considerations, DOE has decided that for building categories and types not listed in CBECS with energy-intensive process loads, the process loads should not be subject to the fossil fuel-generated energy consumption reduction requirements of this rule.
-These building types will remain subject to today’s requirements by separating the process loads from the building and building-related loads as follows:
+Based on these considerations, DOE proposes that for building categories and types not listed in CBECS with energy-intensive process loads, the process loads should not be subject to the fossil fuel-generated energy consumption reduction requirements of this rule.
+These building types would remain subject to today’s requirements by separating the process loads from the building and building-related loads as follows:

-Federal agencies with buildings with energy-intensive process loads must choose the CBECS building type (from Tables 1-4 of Appendix A) that most resembles the building as if it had no process loads.
+Federal agencies with buildings with energy-intensive process loads would choose the CBECS building type (from Tables 1-4 of Appendix A) that most resembles the building as if it had no process loads.
 For example, industrial facilities and airplane hangars for painting/plating would generally map to warehouses, and data centers would generally map to laboratories.

-Agencies will then find the appropriate target from Tables 1-4 based on climate zone and fiscal year in which design for construction began for the underlying building type selected in Step 1.
+Agencies would then find the appropriate target from Tables 1-4 based on climate zone and fiscal year in which design for construction began for the underlying building type selected in Step 1.
 Because Tables 1-4 do not include these process loads, agencies would add to the target the estimated fossil fuel-generated energy use of the process loads to determine the maximum allowable fossil fuel-generated energy consumption for the proposed building.
-When estimating the process load, the agency should use the electricity fossil fuel generation factor and the electricity source energy factor defined in this rule to convert electricity into kBtu/sq.ft.
+When estimating the process load, the agency would use the electricity fossil fuel generation factor and the electricity source energy factor defined in this rule to convert electricity into kBtu/sq.ft.

-To determine compliance, agencies estimate the energy use and fossil fuel-generated energy consumption of the proposed building using the equation in section 433.301(a) (for CBECS) or 435.501(a) (for RECS), add the estimated process load from Step 2, and compare the result to the maximum allowable fossil fuel-generated energy consumption.
+To determine compliance, agencies would estimate the energy use and fossil fuel-generated energy consumption of the proposed building using the equation in section 433.201(a) (for CBECS) or 435.201(a) (for RECS), add the estimated process load from Step 2, and compare the result to the maximum allowable fossil fuel-generated energy consumption.

-This calculation for buildings with process loads, along with the expanded list of building types described earlier, makes it unnecessary to develop an alternative baseline using a simulated model as was proposed in the NOPR.
+DOE believes that this calculation for buildings with process loads, along with the expanded list of building types described earlier, would make it unnecessary to develop an alternative baseline using a simulated model as was proposed in the NOPR.
 The expanded list of building types is comprehensive and should cover virtually all building types and categories in the Federal sector.
 Agencies should be able to find a building type from the expanded list that closely resembles the building as if there were no process loads.
 Thus, DOE has deleted provisions in the proposed rule to develop alternative baselines using Appendix G of the Performance Rating Method in ASHRAE Standard 90.1-2004 or the IECC Simulated Performance Alternative.
 DOE believes this approach is simpler and clearer than the method proposed in the NOPR, and addresses the concerns and comments that were submitted.